gchurch/Cloud_Computing/README.md

 ## Web Server

-The website uses a Node.js web server with the Express web framework.
+The back end uses a Node.js web server with the Express web framework.
 The AWS Node.js SDK is used in order for the web server to interact with the AWS services.

 ## AWS Services